 CE has revolutionized the diagnosis and monitoring of small bowel CD.
 The procedure is patient friendly and noninvasive and compared to cross sectional imaging, CE allows a direct and detailed evaluation of the entire small bowel mucosa with a high sensitivity for the earliest lesions of CD.
 Today, CE is the leading modality for visualizing the small bowel in suspected CD, and validated activity indices are available for the follow-up of patients with established CD.
 CE of the entire gastrointestinal tract was recently introduced as a new diagnostic approach, and preliminary data show a high sensitivity, specificity, interobserver agreement and tolerability compared to ileocolonoscopy.
 There are important limitations, however, of which capsule retention is the main concern.
 Furthermore, a diagnostic criterion for CD has never been validated, and lesions detected at CE are not specific for CD.
 Hence, concern has been raised about a low specificity compared to other diagnostic modalities.
-Future studies should address important questions about the optimal bowel preparation for small bowel CE and pan-endoscopy, selection of patients for CE in suspected or known CD, the optimal reading protocol and the diagnostic performance of pan-endoscopy compared to cross sectional imaging.
+Future studies should address important questions about the optimal bowel preparation for small bowel CE and panenteric capsule endoscopy, selection of patients for CE in suspected or known CD, the optimal reading protocol and the diagnostic performance of panenteric capsule endoscopy compared to cross sectional imaging.

 Acknowledgements